ar-io/ar-io-network-process/docs/madr/002-testnet-faucet.md

 - Dependency between faucet process and $ARIO process and ar-io-sdk
 - Dependency on $ARIO process to give balance to faucet process

-## Integrated feature flag and minting support
+## Integrated feature flag and minting support in existing $ARIO process

 Integrate a feature flag mechanism into the existing $ARIO process.
 All ArNS related actions are free if the global flag is enabled and an LRU cache to limit the number of ArNS records stored in state.
 Additionally, add a `mint` function to mint new balances for other interactions/use cases - but throttle the amount of tokens distributed at any given time.